Labyrinth SealLabyrinth seals work very well as long as the bearing assembly is not immersed.

 Left-threaded fasteners are turned counter-clockwise to tighten them.

-Left threads are found on left pedals, some bottom-bracket parts, and internal parts of freewheels.
+Left threads are found on left pedals, some bottom-bracket parts, internal parts of freewheels, and sprockets that thread onto older freewheels from the left side.

-Left side pedals, and right side bottom bracket cups use left-and threading because of the phenomenon called "precession."
-It is somewhat counter intuitive, because the direction of rotation caused by the precession is opposite the (much smaller) torque exerted by bearing friction.
+Left-side pedals and right-side bottom bracket cups use left-hand threading because of the phenomenon called "precession."
+It is somewhat counterintuitive, because the direction of rotation caused by the precession is opposite the (much smaller) torque exerted by bearing friction.

 Spoke nipples and the expander bolts that hold bar-con shifters in place often appear to have left threads, because they are approached from the opposite direction of most fasteners.